sixthkrum/run-jump/README.md

 run './run-jump' in the directory to play game after building game

-run './run-jump-ai' instead to play the ai version after building ai-version
+run './run-jump-ai' instead to play the ai version after building ai version

 Regular game: